 Start with “no” and “good boy” or “good girl” or “good (name of dog)” and be sure to inflect your voice to stern and happy for the right understanding.
 Once the dog understands this, he will want to hear the happy voice more.
 You might help it along at first by giving a small treat along with the “good” – until the dog “gets” your approval without needing a treat.

 After this, you can try more words in your commands, or even whole sentences.
 My dog knows many whole sentences now – like “wipe your feet” “go get ‘em” “keep going” “no bunny no squirrel” “go slow” “go to bed” and such.

 All my dogs have done well with positive reinforcement training.
-Some dogs are tougher, and might need more assertive training.
+Some dogs are tougher, and might need more assertive training, like my likely puppy mill dog but he had a good life and became a good dog with the work I put into him.
 PR